 He traveled to several stops as an assistant coach including a long stint at Southern Miss before being named the first white head coach ever in the Southwestern Athletic Conference when he took the job at Alcorn State, a place that hadn’t seen a winner in years.

 When Hopson resurrected ASU and then nearly upset his beloved Southern Miss, the Golden Eagle’s athletic director approached him and the die of the scheme was caste and in January of 2016, USM made its offer.

 Hopson was eager and anxious!
 And so was his wife you was overjoyed when she learned of the news after a Bible study.
 His daughters were ecstatic because both had been born and partially raised in Hattiesburg.

-You might have already guessed, there is more to this story than just a happy new beginning because Jay Hopson is a cancer survivor.
+You might have already guessed, there is more to this story than just a happy new beginning.
+Indeed there is.
+You see, Jay Hopson has been battling cancer.
 One wouldn’t know that if not for someone else explaining it because you won’t hear Hopson speak of it unless asked.
-His success at Alcorn State was in full spite of the physical attack he was under.
-Hopson simply refused to succumb, complain, or slow down.
+His success at Alcorn State was in full spite of s dangerous physical attack.
+From then until this day, Hopson has simply refused to succumb, complain, or slow down.